perroboc/Fedora-KDE-post-installation/FIXES.md

 2. Get the Boost Clock speed (in my case, 2565 MHz)
 3. Install CoreCtrl (instructions in the main markdown file), and set the maximum frequency to this value ![image](https://github.com/user-attachments/assets/fa31a96a-1dc6-482d-8ac4-4162125471f1)

+## can't pair my bluetooth device

+I got good experiences installing `bluez-tools` and `bluez-deprecated` and then pairing through commandline.

+Bluedevil (KDE's interface with bluetooth) might be not doing the right thing.
+Try pairing through commandline:

+1. `sudo systemctl restart bluetooth`
+2. `bluetoothctl` to start a bluetooth control prompt
+3. In the new prompt: `scan on`
+4. Copy the MAC address of the device to pair (example: `[bluetooth]# [NEW] Device 88:C9:XXXXXX WH-1000XM5`)
+5. `connect <MAC>` and it should pair
+6. `quit` from the bluetoothctl prompt

+Upon reconnection, KDE might ask for permission to connect.
+Make sure to click to remember this decision.

 ## Can't access some websites

+DNS name resolution might be acting funny.
 This can be fixed by repopulating a clean `resolv.conf` file:

 ```shell
 sudo systemctl disable --now systemd-resolved